Worldwide shipping with track & trace

 • What is an omnidirectional antenna?

-Please note: Because the signal is spread over a wide area, the gain in a specific direction is lower than with directional antennas.
-They are therefore less suitable for really long distances.
+Note: Because the signal is spread over a wide area, the gain in a specific direction is lower than with directional antennas.
+They are therefore less suitable for truly long distances.

 What is a directional antenna?

-A directional antenna is designed to send and receive signals in one specific direction .
+A directional antenna is designed to transmit and receive signals in a specific direction .
 Think of a bright beam of light instead of a light bulb: you direct the energy where you need it.

 Applications where directional antennas excel: